-Sounds is a program to record, play and convolve sounds simultaneously for MS-Windows 98, 2000, XP, Vista and W7.
-Support for W95 has been discontinued since v 4.40.
+Sounds is a program to record, play and convolve sounds simultaneously for MS-Windows 2000 and up.

 Sounds is not a sound editor.
 Many freeware audio editors are available that do this job perfectly.

 With Sounds you can record and play wav files.
 Moreover, you can record while playing a file.

 With Sounds you can create a white noise file, play it over your speakers, while recording via a microphone.
 After crosscorrelation of a stretch of 20s input and output noise the result on the left below was obtained.
 Fourier transformation of the crosscorrelogram gives the system's frequency response, which in this case is mostly determined by the speaker.
 These manipulations may also be carried out simultaneously in real time using Sounds "on-line crosscorrelation" option.